aws-samples/sqlservertools/README.md

 # SqlServerTools
 SQLServerTools is a repository dedicated to helping customers migrate their workload into AWS.
-The aim of this project is to ease the journey and make migrations easier through automation and tooling.
+The aim of this project is to ease the journey and make migration easier through automation and tooling.

 This repository has two tools: